-Join Villa Albertine and Alliance Française Atlanta for a screening of the documentary “Claude McKay: Wandering the World”, directed by Matthieu Verdeil
+Join Villa Albertine and Alliance Française Atlanta for a screening of the documentary “Claude McKay, wanderings of a rebellious poet”, directed by Matthieu Verdeil

 Production Cinétévé France, 52 minutes, 2025